LiRyan04/fNIRS-signal-denoising-methods-simulation/README.md

-# fNIRs-signal-denoising-methods-simulation
+# fNIRS-signal-denoising-methods-simulation
-__Different fNIRs signal denoising techniques simulation__
+__Different fNIRS signal denoising techniques simulation__
 We applied different methods to the examples code using the tool, in order to compare the simulation efficiency and effectiveness.

 ## Data: